World waits on US as Security Council Gaza resolution stalled

 Members of the 15-member council have been grappling for days to find common ground on the resolution, a vote on which was pushed back several times since Monday.

-Israel, backed by its ally the United States, a veto-wielding permanent Security Council member, has opposed the term “ceasefire,” and Washington has used its veto twice to thwart resolutions opposed by Israel since the start of the war.
+Israel, backed by its ally the United States, has opposed the term “ceasefire,” and Washington has used its veto twice to thwart resolutions opposed by Israel since the start of the war.

 The latest delay was at the request of the United States, a diplomatic source said.